Buha-Andrey/testing-of-API/README.md

 7. Update booking with invalid value of lastname
 8. Update booking with invalid value of totalprice
 9. Update booking with invalid value of checkout
-10. Update booking with invalid value checkin
+10. Update booking with invalid value of checkin
 11. Update booking with invalid value of additionalneeds
 12. Update booking using invalid method